Post-hoc Study of Climate Microtargeting on Social Media Ads with LLMs: Thematic Insights and Fairness Evaluation: Experimental Setup

 \textbf{Gender prediction with Explanation:} For a given text $t$, the task involves identifying the targeted gender and explaining the rationale behind its selection.

 \textbf{Age group prediction with Explanation:} Subsequently, the task requires predicting the targeted age group and providing an explanation for the specific choice.

-To predict the targeted demographics, we employ zero-shot prompting using the most recently\footnote{September 12, 2024} released by OpenAI, \textbf{o1-preview model}\footnote{https://openai.com/index/introducing-openai-o1-preview/}.
-This is a new large language model that uses reinforcement learning (RL) and chain of thought (COT) techniques for complex reasoning, allowing it to think through a detailed internal process before responding to users.

-The prompt template for the demographic prediction task with an explanation using LLMs can be found in Figure \ref{prompt_tem}.
-Figure \ref{prompt_gen} shows the example prompts for gender prediction.
-Figure \ref{prompt_age} (in App. \ref{prompt}) shows the example prompts for age group prediction from the climate campaign dataset.
+To identify the targeted demographics, we use the most recently\footnote{September 12, 2024} released by OpenAI, \textbf{o1-preview model}\footnote{https://openai.com/index/introducing-openai-o1-preview/}.
+This is a new, large language model that uses reinforcement learning (RL) and chain of thought (COT) techniques for complex reasoning, allowing it to think through a detailed internal process before responding to users.
+We use the OpenAI Playground API to run \textbf{o1-preview} by keeping the default parameters.
+The prompt template for the demographic prediction task with an explanation using LLMs can be found in Fig. \ref{prompt_tem} in App. \ref{app:prmpt}.
+Fig. \ref{prompt_gen} shows the example prompts for gender prediction.
+Fig. \ref{prompt_age} in App. \ref{app:prmpt} shows the example prompts for age group prediction from the climate campaign dataset.